mochajs/mocha/docs/index.md

   ui: 'tdd'
 });

-// Use "tdd" interface, ignore leaks, and force all tests to be asynchronous mocha.setup({
+// Use "tdd" interface, check global leaks, and force all tests to be asynchronous mocha.setup({
   ui: 'tdd',
-  ignoreLeaks: true,
+  checkLeaks: true,
   asyncOnly: true
 });
 ```

 ### Browser-specific Option(s)

+Browser Mocha supports many, but not all [cli options](#command-line-usage).
+To use a [cli option](#command-line-usage) that contains a "-", please convert the option to camel-case, (eg. `check-leaks` to `checkLeaks`).

+#### Options that differ slightly from [cli options](#command-line-usage):

+`reporter` _{string|constructor}_
+You can pass a reporter's name or a custom reporter's constructor.
+You can find **recommended** reporters for the browser [here](#reporting).
+It is possible to use [built-in reporters](#reporters) as well.
+Their employment in browsers is neither recommended nor supported, open the console to see the test results.

-The following option(s) _only_ function in a browser context:
+#### Options that _only_ function in browser context:

+`noHighlighting` _{boolean}_
-`noHighlighting`: If set to `true`, do not attempt to use syntax highlighting on output test code.
+If set to `true`, do not attempt to use syntax highlighting on output test code.

 ### Reporting

-The "HTML" reporter is what you see when running Mocha in the browser.
+The "html" reporter is the default reporter when running Mocha in the browser.
 It looks like this:

 ![HTML test reporter](images/reporter-html.png?withoutEnlargement&resize=920,9999){:class="screenshot" lazyload="on"}